Arizona Court Records

 How to Obtain Arizona Family Court Records Online

-Additionally, interested persons may opt to subscribe to the case notification feature which alerts users to noteworthy changes regarding their indicated cases of interest.
+Additionally, interested persons may use the system to subscribe to the case notification feature, which alerts users to noteworthy changes regarding their indicated cases of interest.
 However, this feature is available only to participating courts; all notifications are typically emailed.

 Publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide: